 Would you make a good bartender?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-In addition to mixing and serving drinks, bartenders stock and prepare garnishes for drinks and maintain an adequate supply of ice, glasses, and other bar supplies.
+In addition to mixing and serving drinks, bartenders stock and prepare garnishes for drinks and maintain an adequate supply of ice and other bar supplies.
 They also may wash glassware and utensils, and serve food to customers who eat at the bar.
-They are usually responsible for ordering and maintaining an inventory of liquor, mixers, and other bar supplies.
+They are typically responsible for ordering and maintaining an inventory of liquor, mixers, and other bar supplies.

 Bartenders work in restaurants, bars, clubs, hotels, and other food service establishments.